lcrawlab/multio-viz/README.md

    - To load your own data, under the "Perturb" drown down (side bar), upload the [required inputs](#b-perturb), and click "RUN" to generate the network.
 For a detailed walk through on how to perturb and rerun the user's network, visit the [perturbation](#b-generate-a-perturbable-grn-to-test-hypotheses-in-silico) section.
 3. For (3), once the multioviz package is installed, open a new R session (```R```) and load the package (```library multioviz```).
 Run ```runMultioviz()``` with no arguments to generate a demo network, and with the [required arguments](#c-integrate-computational-method) to generate a network using the user's own method.
 Visit the [method integration](#c-integrate-feature-selection-and-prioritization-method) section for more detailed instructions.

-Please note that there is a maximum filesize limit of 32mb for uploads on this platform.
-Files exceeding this limit will not be accepted.
-If you encounter any issues related to this limit, please reach out for assistance.
+**Please note that there is a maximum file size limit of _32mb_ for file uploads on this platform.
+Files exceeding this limit will cause an error, and not be accepted.
+If you encounter any issues related to this limit, please consider ways to reduce your file size, or reach out for assistance.

 ## Dependencies
 - R (>= 4.1.2)